Writing Assembler for Sega Genesis #5

 dc.w $0000

-Leave the tile file as it is, it already contains the correct format for loading.
-An example of a part of a tile file:
+Leave the tile file as is, it already contains the correct format for loading.
+Example of part of the tile file:

 dc.l $11111111 ; Tile #0